diamonds128/Cell-Evolution-Simulator/README.md

-This is a work of scratch about
+This is a work of scratch about evolution simulation of cells.